m4nbat/SecBlogs/command_and_control_GC2.md

 ## Conclusion

 In conclusion, attackers are constantly adapting and finding new ways to leverage legitimate services for malicious purposes.
 In this case, we've demonstrated how Google Cloud Services can be used as a command and control infrastructure.
-By understanding these techniques and using the proper tools and queries, we can identify and detect such activities to protect our systems and networks.
+By understanding the tools and procedures used by current threat groups we can perform micro emulation and understand what telemetry is available to improve our ability to detect, prevent, and respond to adversarial operations, improving overall security posture and awareness of the threat.